-iPhone 8 and iPhone 8 Plus owners are dealing with numerous problems including Bluetooth issues, sound problems, and various issues with the device setup.
+iPhone 8 and iPhone 8 Plus owners are dealing with numerous problems including Bluetooth issues, sound problems, and more.

-It also includes a look at what to expect from Apple and the next version of iOS 11.
+It also includes a look at what to expect from Apple and the next version of iOS 15.

 iPhone 8 Problems

 The latest version of iOS 15 is causing problems for some iPhone 8 and iPhone 8 Plus users.

 We’re hearing about Wi-Fi issues, Bluetooth connectivity issues, problems with first and third party apps, Touch ID and 3D Touch problems, restore problems, abnormal battery drain, iCloud issues and a variety of other bugs and performance issues.